Elyaz Zidane: International career

-He is eligible for the Algerian selection through his father, and for the Spanish selection through his mother, Elyaz is a youth international for France, having made his debut with the France under-17 team, in October 2021.
-Having already scored two goals with the bleuets, including one on his debut, he even captained his side for a friendly against Spain in 2022.
+He is eligible for the Algerian and French selections through his father, and for the Spanish selection through his mother, Elyaz is a youth international for France, having made his debut with the France under-17 team, in October 2021.
+Having already scored two goals with Les Bleuets, including one on his debut, he even captained his side for a friendly against Spain in 2022.

 In April 2022, he was selected with France for the 2022 UEFA European Under-17 Championship.
 In September 2025, he was named in the France U20 squad for the 2025 FIFA U-20 World Cup.

 Style of play

 A left-footed defender, Elyaz is described as a physical player with a good reading of the game.
 He is able to play both as a left-back or a central defender.